ZachWatkins/tamus-order-plugin-wp/README.md

 ### Custom User Capabilities

 1. `wso_manage_acf_options`: Can see the Advanced Custom Fields options page.
-2. `manage_wso_options`: Can see the Workstation Ordering App options page.
+2. `wso_manage_options`: Can see the Workstation Ordering App options page.
 3. `wso_email_logs`: Can view email logs.
 4. `wso_email_opts`: Can view and change SMTP email settings.
 Currently only supports the Post SMTP plugin.
 5. `wso_history_logs`: Can view history logs.